-If you’re a D.C. who is successfully invoicing your customers, you may be put off by the costs of merchant services, which is typically a percentage of each credit card transaction.
+If you’re already successfully invoicing your customers, you may be put off by the costs of merchant services, which is typically a percentage of each credit card transaction.
 However, when you consider the following advantages of credit and debit card acceptance, you may think twice:

 - Reduces your potential loss from non-payment

 - Savings realized from no longer sending bills and reminders

 - No longer waiting 30, 60 or 90 days to receive payment for your services

 - Allowing funds to be transferred to your bank account in less than a week — this becomes very important, especially for start-up practices experiencing tighter cash flow

 When considering these factors, accepting credit and debit cards presents itself as the most logical and cost-effective method of payment acceptance.